 The word alleged, however, takes on its full meaning when it comes to Reilly.
 Everything about him is smoke and mirrors and most of his tall tales, which he enthusiastically disseminated himself, are disputed or cannot be verified.
 Nonetheless, there is no doubt that he lived, as the Chinese would put it, in interesting times.

 Sidney Reilly wasn't even his real name.
 Born in obscure circumstances in Odessa, possibly in 1874, possibly named Georgi Rosenblum, he got in trouble with the Tzarist secret police at about eighteen years of age.
 Showing strong promise in the art of deceit, he faked his own death and stowed away on board a ship.
 He then either a)- went to Brazil where he earned a British passport and a small fortune from a grateful British official by singlehandedly shooting up a native raiding party or b)- went to France where he killed a couple of anarchists for their money and escaped to Britain.
 We'd tend to believe the second version because Reilly always chose to tell everyone the first version, and also because the second version seems to be the best fit for his character.

 I guess you can see where this is going.

-He was then assigned to convince an English industrialist to keep his newly acquired Saudi oil concessions within the Empire; dressed as a German pilot and borrowed a newfangled magneto from a crashed German plane prototype, had it copied to paper, then put it back; studied welding in order to get hired in a Baltic ship yard, killed a foreman and stole weapon plans.
+He was then assigned to convince an English industrialist to keep his newly acquired Saudi oil concessions within the Empire; borrowed a newfangled magneto from a crashed German plane prototype dressed as a German pilot, had it copied to paper, then put it back; studied welding in order to get hired in a Baltic ship yard, killed a foreman and stole weapon plans.
 Maybe.

 And that's just the beginning.
 His accomplishments are many and his cut-and-pasted bio is all over the web, but even Sidney Reilly eventually broke the 11th commandment.
 He was lured to Moscow by members of The Trust, a false flag OGPU operation, and ended up in the Lubyanka morgue.